05TharunKM/Samsung-PD-Training-/README.md

 <summary>Task</summary>

 + **Synthesis for different corners:**
-   + To run generate the timing report for different pvt corners we need synthesize the design providing corner specific library file(.db).
+   + To generate the timing report for different pvt corners we need synthesize the design by providing corner specific library file(.db).
    + Following 13 are the corners provided:
         1) ff_100C_1v65
         2) ff_100C_1v95